 The health care provider will inject a radioactive material called technetium into your vein.
 This substance attaches to red blood cells and passes through the heart.

-Special cameras or scanners trace the substance as it moves through the heart area.
-The red blood cells inside the heart that carry the radioactive material form an image that the camera sees.
-The camera is synchronized with an electrocardiogram.
-Using computer software, the images are made to appear as if the heart is moving.
+The red blood cells inside the heart that carry the material form an image that a special camera can pick up.
+These scanners trace the substance as it moves through the heart area.
+The camera is timed with an electrocardiogram.
+A computer then processes the images to make it appear as if the heart is moving.

 You may be told not to eat or drink for several hours before the test.

-You may feel a brief sting or pinch when the IV is inserted into your vein, usually in the arm.
+You may feel a brief sting or pinch when the IV is inserted into your vein.
+Most often, a vein in the arm is used.
 You may have trouble staying still during the test.

 The test will show how well the blood is pumping through different parts of the heart.

 The test also can check the motion of different parts of the heart.
-If one part of the heart is moving poorly while the others move well, it may mean that there has been damage to that part of the heart, possibly from a blockage in the artery that delivers blood to that area.
+If one part of the heart is moving poorly while the others move well, it may mean that there has been damage to that part of the heart.

 Abnormal results may be due to: